karolinedealencar/karolinealencar.com/posts/2022-04-15-notes-about-web3.md

 ---
 author: "Karoline Alencar"
 date: 2022-04-15
-title: \[a newbie on its journey to learn about web 3\] notes about web 3.0
+title: "[a newbie on its journey to learn about web 3] notes about web 3.0"
 tag: "web3"
 description: "Notes about web3"
 keywords: "web3"